eliTheDevGuy/dataPaginationAndFiltering/README.md

 # dataPaginationAndFiltering
- An array of user data shown and manipulated through pagination and filtering.
+ An array of user data objects shown and manipulated through pagination and filtering.
 Dynamically scalable in vanilla JS.